Combined Cadet Force: Independent and state schools

-The CCF movement used to be dominated by the independent sector with 200 contingents being based in independent schools with only around 60 in state schools.
-Since the Cadet Expansion Programme was launched in 2012 the number of contingents has reached 500, beating the target set by the government.
+The CCF movement was historically dominated by the independent sector, with around 200 contingents based in independent schools and only around 60 in state schools.
+Since the launch of the Cadet Expansion Programme in 2012, the number of contingents has increased to 500, surpassing the government's target.
 There are now more contingents in the state sector than in the independent sector.
-The expansion was funded by £50m from the fines arising from the LIBOR scandal.
+The expansion was funded by £50 million raised through fines imposed following the LIBOR scandal.

-It was reported in 2008 that some independent school CCF detachments would be opened to pupils of local state schools One case of a fee-charging school allowing state school pupils to join the cadet force was Aldenham School in Watford, Hertfordshire linking its Cadet Force with the nearby state school Queens' School to form a joint Cadet force.
+It was reported in 2008 that some independent school CCF detachments would be opened to pupils from local state schools.
+One example was Aldenham School in Watford, Hertfordshire, which linked its cadet force with the nearby state school Queens' School to form a joint cadet force.

 Investigation into sexual abuse

-In 2012 payouts made to victims of sexual abuse across all Cadet Forces, including the CCF, totalled £1,475,844.
-In 2013 payouts totalled £64,782, and in 2014 payouts totalled £544,213.
+In 2012, compensation payments made to victims of sexual abuse across all cadet forces, including the CCF, totalled £1,475,844.
+In 2013, payouts totalled £64,782, and in 2014 they totalled £544,213.

 Identity

-CCF Contingents are part of the CCF, but are also part of their own school and as such are semi-autonomous organisations, run by internal school or school-related staff, supported by armed forces personnel.
-Army sections may wear their own capbadge.
-Royal Navy and Royal Air Force sections wear the appropriate RN/RAF other rank and officer capbadges.
+CCF contingents are part of the CCF but also form part of their respective schools and are therefore semi-autonomous organisations run by school staff or school-associated personnel, supported by armed forces personnel.
+Army sections may wear their own cap badge, while Royal Navy and Royal Air Force sections wear the appropriate RN or RAF other ranks' and officers' cap badges.

-The CCF is separate from the Community Cadet Forces namely the Sea Cadet Corps, the Army Cadet Force and the Air Training Corps, and the Volunteer Cadet Corps.
-Pupils normally join at the age of 12 or 13 (Year 8), or later at the discretion of the Head, with both sexes able to take part.
+The CCF is separate from the Community Cadet Forces, namely the Sea Cadet Corps, the Army Cadet Force, the Air Training Corps, and the Volunteer Cadet Corps.
+Pupils normally join at the age of 12 or 13 (Year 8), although older pupils may also join at the discretion of the headteacher.
+Participation is open to both sexes.